VanessaSticher/swiss_municipalities_crosswalk/README.md

 # swiss-municipalities-crosswalk: Crosswalk for Swiss municipalities

-Crosswalk for Swiss municipality names over time (back to 1948) Data from: https://www.agvchapp.bfs.admin.ch/de/home (only name changes, not pure changes of borders)
+Crosswalk for Swiss municipality names over time (back to 1948)

+Data from: https://www.agvchapp.bfs.admin.ch/de/home

+Limitations: only name changes, not pure changes of borders

 ## Getting Started